Welcome to the Political Attitudes and Cognition (PAC) Lab

 The PAC Lab studies political attitudes and beliefs, decision making, and behavior and how they are influenced by a variety of social and contextual factors, including emotion and social identity.
 We focus mainly on political psychology and political neuroscience in the context of American Politics or International Relations.
 We are affiliated with the Department of Political Science and the Center for Brain, Biology, and Behavior at UNL.

-Please check out the above links to learn more about us, and feel free to contact Dr. Haas with any questions or comments.
+Explore our website to learn more about us, and contact Dr. Ingrid Haas with any questions or comments.

 Join the Lab